miptleha/webpack-steps/steps/06/README.md

 For routing to work correctly, you will need to set the `historyApiFallback` option for the devServer section in the [webpack.config.ts](webpack.config.ts).
 To create chunks, we do not need to make any changes to the assembly; webpack automatically creates them for dynamic imports.
-Let's turn to the React [documentation](https://legacy.reactjs.org/docs/code-splitting.html) and use asynchronous pages.
+Use code from React [documentation](https://legacy.reactjs.org/docs/code-splitting.html) and use asynchronous pages.

-Let's connect analytics to estimate the size of our pages using the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) plugin.
+Connect analytics to estimate the size of our pages using the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) plugin.
 It will be automatically shown at the end of the product build.
 ```
 npm run build:prod